-- robust forecasting in the presence of nonlinearities and structural breaks, e.g. COVID-19
+- Robust forecasting in the presence of nonlinearities and structural breaks

 Submission of papers and deadlines

-The conference will take place in a virtual format.
-Manuscripts should be submitted in PDF format to conf‑firstname.lastname@example.org by 23 March 2021.
+Manuscripts should be submitted as a PDF to email@example.com by 10 March 2023.
 Please indicate in your submission whether you are willing to discuss a paper.
-The authors of accepted papers will be notified by 15 April 2021.
+The authors of accepted papers will be notified by 14 April 2023.
 Notifications will be sent to the authors of accepted papers only.